Situational Awareness | Embracing Your Inner Yoda

 What Is Situational Awareness?

-I was hiking the backcountry of Yellowstone, and for those of you who have been there, you know the backcountry is raw, untamed, and can be dangerous.
-Days before my trip, I spent time with one of the foremost experts on grizzly bears.
-So with his schooling fresh in my mind, I set off, knowing full well that I was now entering the food chain—and not as the apex predator.
+During one memorable adventure hiking through the backcountry of Yellowstone, I was acutely aware of my surroundings.
+For those who have traversed this stunning landscape, you know it is raw, untamed, and can also be perilous.
+Just days before heading out, I consulted with one of the foremost experts on grizzly bears to sharpen my understanding of what lay ahead.
+Armed with that knowledge, I embarked on my journey, fully conscious that I was entering the food chain—and not as the apex predator.

 Situational-Awareness